SparkPost/bouncy-sink/INSTALLING.md

 Set up crontab to run script.
 The easiest way to do this is `crontab -e` then paste in the contents of `cronfile` from the project.

-The crontab launches gunicorn web server and the script in "forever" mode.
+The crontab launches gunicorn web server and the script in "forever" mode on reboot.
+To start it without rebooting, copy the line into an interactive shell.

 ## Gunicorn
 Gunicorn serves web pages on the port specificed in cronfile